 7.2.8 Projects should also work closely with the relevant firefighting (and/or emergency services) agency to review and agree on protocols and procedures to be followed in the event of an emergency.

 7.2.10 Wind turbine design standards should be reviewed in light of their capability to remotely position and lock turbine blades in the event of a bushfire.
 Developers should strongly consider selecting turbines that conform to this standard going forward.
-There would also be a strong advantage if turbines were delivered with the capability to install aviation lighting even if this is not a permit requirement or intended for use under normal conditions, as the capacity to quickly and remotely activate safety lighting on turbines may assist greatly in the event of any bushfire or other emergency.
+There would also be a strong advantage if turbines were delivered with the capability to install aviation lighting, even if this is not a permit requirement or intended for use under normal conditions, as the ability to quickly and remotely activate safety lighting on turbines may assist greatly in the event of any bushfire or other emergency.

-7.2.12 Policies and procedures for handling noise and other environmental complaints lodged with government agencies, including local councils, should be in place where the possibility exists for complaints to be made either as an alleged breach of compliance and/or under other governing legislation, such as the Victorian Public Health and Wellbeing Act 2008 and the Environment Protection Amendment Act 2018.
+7.2.12 Policies and procedures for handling noise and other environmental complaints lodged with government agencies, including local councils, should be in a place where the possibility exists for complaints to be made either as an alleged breach of compliance and/or under other governing legislation, such as the Victorian Public Health and Wellbeing Act 2008 and the Environment Protection Amendment Act 2018.
 Overlapping legislation may well need to be adjusted to avoid unnecessary duplication of process and the prospects of vexatious complaints and litigation.

 7.2.13 While guidelines are now in place relating to bushfires and wind farms (issued by AFAC) and transmission (ESV), contemporary guidelines still need to be published regarding bushfires and solar farms, large scale batteries as well as an updated, consistent guideline on working with transmission lines on farms.